Florida State Seminoles women's basketball: Early history (1970–1997)

 Chris Gobrecht left to coach her alma mater after a five-win season at Florida State, her only year at the school.

 Modern history (1997–present)

 Sue Semrau coached at Florida State for over 20 years.
 She led the Seminoles to 16 tournaments and was named the ACC Coach of the Year four times and the Associated Press Coach of the Year once.

 Semrau took a leave of absence for the 2020–21 season and Brooke Wyckoff, who had been serving as the associate head coach, served as the interim coach for the duration of that season.
 On March 21, 2022, Semrau announced her retirement.

 On March 29, 2022, former player and assistant Brooke Wyckoff was announced as the head coach of the program.
+Since taking over the program, Wyckoff has led the team to a tournament berth each season.